 The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 5600 N. River Rd.
 Suite 720 Rosemont, Illinois 60018-5119

-Malinda is a southern Oklahoma native and a graduate of Indiana University.
+Malinda is a southern Oklahoma Native and graduate of Indiana University with a Bachelor of Science in Medical Technology.
 She also holds a Master of Public Health from the University of Oklahoma.
-Malinda joined the faculty in 1989 and became program director in 2012.
+Malinda joined the faculty at SSC in 1989 and served as Program Director from 2012 to 2018.

 405-273-7493 ext 2278

 Office: GCTC D30 or SSC Tanner Hall #35